AshGw/ts-roids/README.md

 // Since the object is final:

-// The line below will cause a TypeError: Cannot inherit from the finl class Foo const _ = new SubFoo('subFoo');
+// The line below will cause a TypeError: Cannot inherit from the final class Foo const _ = new SubFoo('subFoo');

 // Since the object is frozen: